mirosieber/Receiver/README.md

 ```

 ### Get raw values
-getRaw(int ch) will return the raw value form the controller
+getRaw(int ch) will return the raw value from the controller.
-The `ch` is the channel number
+The `ch` is the channel number.
 ```c++
 Serial.print(receiver.getRaw(int ch));
 ```

 ### Get mapped values
-getMap(int ch) will return the mapped value (0 to 1000) form the controller
+getMap(int ch) will return the mapped value (0 to 1000) from the controller.
-The `ch` is the channel number
+The `ch` is the channel number.
 ```c++
 Serial.print(receiver.getMap(int ch));
 ```